BACK TO INDEX

 Articles in journal or book chapters

 1. E.D.
 Sontag.
 Examples of computation of exact moment dynamics for chemical reaction networks.
 In R. Tempo, S. Yurkovich, and P. Misra, editors, Emerging Applications of Control and Systems Theory, volume 473 of Lecture Notes in Control and Inform.
 Sci., pages 295-312.
 Springer-Verlag, Berlin, 2018.
-[PDF] Keyword(s): chemical master equations, stochastic systems, moments, chemical reaction networks, incoherent feedforward loop, feedforward, IFFL, systems biology.
+[PDF] Keyword(s): chemical master equations, stochastic systems, moments, reaction networks, reaction networks, incoherent feedforward loop, feedforward, IFFL, systems biology.

 Abstract: